 Press the ‘Windows’ and ‘R’ buttons simultaneously so that the ‘Run’ box crops up on your computer screen.
 On it, you need to enter “devmgmt.msc” in the space provided and then click on ‘Enter.’

 Within ‘IDE ATA/ATAPI Controllers,’ you need to click your mouse’s right button on ‘Standard SATA AHCI Controller’ and click on its ‘Properties.’

 Open the tab that says ‘Driver’ and click on the ‘Driver Details’ button on that tab.
-If you notice ‘storahci.sys’ written in the system 32 folder path, it means that the inbox driver is running.
+The inbox driver is running if you notice ‘storahci.sys’ written in the system 32 folder path.

 To stop MSI, you need to close the ‘Details’ tab and click on the ‘Details’ tab next to the ‘Driver’ tab.
 Within this tab, you must choose ‘Device instance path’ from the menu of ‘Property.’
 Note the path ‘Value,’ which begins with ‘PCIVEN.’

 Now, you must type “regedit” in the ‘Run’ box and then hit ‘Enter’ on your keyboard.
 This will run the Registry Editor on your PC.

 Go to ‘ HKEY_LOCAL_MACHINESystemCurrentControlSetEnumPCI<AHCI Controller>Device ParametersInterrupt ManagementMessageSignaledInterruptProperties.’
 Here, the <AHCI Controller> indicates the ‘Value’ path you noticed above.
 The <Random Number> will vary for different machines.